laksus/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for Dara Science course on coursera.org
+Repo for Data Science course on coursera.org